feitianyul/mtga/docs/README.en.md

 4. The program will automatically complete:
    - Generate and install the SSL certificate into the system keychain
    - Modify the `/etc/hosts` file (requires administrator privileges)
-5. Manually trust the generated certificate in the opened keychain window; the default name is `MyLocalCA`
+5. Manually trust the generated certificate in the opened keychain window; the default name is `MTGA_CA`
 6. Start the local proxy server
 7. Complete the setup by following the [Trae IDE Configuration](#第-5-步配置-trae-ide) below